Shazwazza/Examine/docs/v2/articles/configuration.md

 To enable support for hierarchical facets as well as supporting faster faceting the Taxonomy Facet sidecar index can be enabled.

 1. Set LuceneIndexOptions.UseTaxonomyIndex = true; for the index.
-This enables the use of the taxonomny sidecar index.
+This enables the use of the Taxonomy sidecar index.
 2. Change the Field Definitions to use the "FacetTaxonomy" Field Definition Types instead of the "Facet" types.
 E.g. FieldDefinitionTypes.FacetFullText => FieldDefinitionTypes.FacetTaxonomyFullText.
 3. To enable hierarchical facets on a field, call FacetsConfig.SetHierarchical("facetfieldname", true);